Documents and FAQs

 Why is Metro focusing on the Blue, Orange, and Silver lines?

-The Blue, Orange, and Silver lines have urgent ridership and reliability issues today.
-For example, the most crowded Orange Line trains in the morning might carry well over 150 passengers per car, 25% higher than Metro's maximum threshold.
-As a result of the reliability issues, Blue, Orange, and Silver line riders account for 6 out of every 10 trips that quality for a Rush Hour Promise credit, but carry only 40% of riders.
-Without changes, there is no room for the forecasted ridership growth.
+Customers on Metro’s Blue, Orange, and Silver lines already experience delays, crowding, and congestion due to limitations in the system’s design.
+For example, some Orange Line trains carry well over 150 passengers per car during the morning, 25% higher than what Metro considers acceptable.
+As a result, service on the Blue, Orange and Silver lines is the least reliable in the system, accounting for 6 out of every 10 trips eligible for a Rush Hour Promise credit, while carrying only 40% of Metrorail riders.
+Without changes, there is no room for growth.

 Back To Top